ewebber/whatspeakersneed/index.md

 - Do you cover expenses and how much?
 - Will you book travel and hotels?
 - Do you pay speakers?
-- Will there be a speakers dinner? (speakers often come to events to network, so this is a good idea)
+- Will there be a speakers dinner or socialising events? (speakers often come to events to network, so this is a good idea)
 - Will there be childcare?
+- What else are you offering speakers?

 ## Preparing for the talks